william-zxs/user-auth/README.md

 # user-auth
-linux user-password authenticate for python
+Linux user-password authenticate for python

-Need to be root when run it
+Need to be root when running it